al3xw/force-read-mode/README.md

 # Force Read Mode

-**Force Read Mode** is a simple Obsidian plugin that ensures all markdown files within specified folders are always opened in read (preview) mode.
-It’s useful when you want to prevent accidental edits or enforce a read-only experience in certain folders.
+**Force Read Mode** is a simple Obsidian plugin that ensures all Markdown files within specified paths are always opened in read (preview) mode.
+It’s useful when you want to prevent accidental edits or enforce a read-only experience for certain files.

 ## Features

-- Automatically switches markdown files to read mode (preview) when opened from specified folders.
+- Automatically forces read mode when opening Markdown files from specified folders.
-- Supports multiple folder paths.
+- Supports multiple folder patterns.
+- Uses powerful micromatch glob syntax.
-- Simple settings interface to configure folder paths.
+- Simple and lightweight.
-- Quickly disable the plugin using the Command Palette:
+- Quickly enable or disable via the Command Palette.
-   - Use "Force Read Mode: Disable" to deactivate.
-   - Use "Force Read Mode: Enable" to activate.
+- No impact on files outside the configured folders.

+## How It Works

+- When a Markdown file is opened, the plugin checks its path.
+- If the path matches a configured pattern, the file opens in read mode.
+- This happens every time the file is opened.
+- You can temporarily disable this behavior using a command.

 ## How to Use

 1. Go to **Settings → Community Plugins → Browse** and install the **Force Read Mode** plugin.
 2. Enable the plugin from **Settings → Community Plugins**.
 3. Open **Settings → Force Read Mode** to configure:
-   - Add folder paths where you want markdown files to open in read mode (one path per line).
+   - Add a pattern for files you want to open in read mode (one pattern per line).
+   - Patterns use micromatch syntax.
+   - Examples:
+      - `Notes/**` — all files under the `Notes` folder (any depth).
+      - `Projects/*/*.md` — Markdown files directly inside a subfolder of `Projects`.
+      - `**/Readme.md` — all `Readme.md` files.
-4. Use the Command Palette (Ctrl+P or Cmd+P) to toggle the plugin on or off with "Force Read Mode: Enable" or "Force Read Mode: Disable".
+4. Use the Command Palette (`Ctrl+P` or `Cmd+P`) to toggle the plugin on or off with **Force Read Mode: Enable** or **Force Read Mode: Disable**.

+---

 ## Development

-To contribute or modify this plugin:
+To contribute to or modify this plugin:

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Build the plugin with `npm run build`.
 4. Load the plugin into Obsidian for testing.
-5. To contribute, open a PR with your changes
+5. Open a pull request with your changes.